maxosprojects/se-scripting/03-program-a-drone.md

 ---
 layout: default
+title: 03.
+Program a drone
 ---
-# 03. Program a drone

 This time we're going to program a drone to fly and pick up resources from one place and drop them off in another.
 This is a fairly simple task as SE already provides an autopilot function implemented in Remote Control (__RC__) blocks.